cmanon/wp-strava/readme.txt

 * quantity - number of activities to show.
 * client_id - specify a different athlete (you can copy this value from https://www.strava.com/settings/api or the wp-strava settings page at /wp-admin/options-general.php?page=wp-strava-options).
 * strava_club_id - Will display activity from the specified Strava club ID instead of an athlete.
-* date_start - Will display activities after specified date - must be [PHP DateTime strtotime compatible](https://www.php.net/manual/en/datetime.formats.php).
+* date_start - Will display activities after specified date - must be [PHP DateTime compatible](https://www.php.net/manual/en/datetime.formats.php).
 * date_end - Will display activities before the specified date - must be [PHP DateTime compatible](https://www.php.net/manual/en/datetime.formats.php).

 [latest_map] - shows a map of your latest activity.
 Takes the following optional parameters: